KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 <br>

-The model achieves **aproximately 69.5% (validation) accuracy** across all labels/emotions, beating the **baseline human-level accuracy of ~65%**.
-For a more detailed breakdown of the model's performance, please refer to the [Assessing Performance](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb) section of the Jupyter notebook.
+The model achieves **approximately 69.5% (validation) accuracy** across all labels/emotions, beating the **baseline human-level accuracy of ~65%**.
+For a more detailed breakdown of the model's performance, please refer to the [Assessing Performance](https://nbviewer.org/github/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb#Assessing-Performance) section of the Jupyter notebook.

 <br>

 ###	2. Face Detection

 This part of the project will be implemented using [Haar Cascades](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) and [OpenCV](https://opencv.org/).
 A Haar classifier, or a Haar cascade classifier, is an object detection program that identifies objects in an image or video.
 The OpenCV library maintains a repository of pre-trained Haar cascades.
-For this project, we only need the `haarcascade_frontalface_default.xml` file, which detects the front of human faces.
+We only need the `haarcascade_frontalface_default.xml` file for this project, which detects the front of human faces.

 <br>